 MSI is a company that’s taking what appears to already be a unique product and pushing things further with improved power distribution, custom heatsinks for lower temperatures, factory overclocked settings, and even voltage customizations for enthusiasts who want to extract the most out of their graphics card.

-One of MSI’s popular designs is based on the the Frozr II heatsink.
-Its new successor, aptly named the Frozr III, still utilizes heatpipe technology to lower temperatures, but is far more massive than its predecessor.
+One of MSI’s popular designs is based on the Frozr II heatsink.
+Its new successor aptly named the Frozr III, still utilizes heat pipe technology to lower temperatures, but is far more massive than its predecessor.
 And when that cooler is slapped onto a Radeon 6970 with a strong factory overclock, it’s called the Lightning.

-The MSI R6970 Lighting Twin Frozr III is an utterly massive graphics card, the longest on the market in fact, measuring over a foot in length.
-And MSI actually had to increase the size of the PCB to accommodate the 18-phase power design and a host of other goodies.
-The MSI R6970 Lightning is a behemoth, it’s badass, and it looks awfully impressive.
+The MSI R6970 Lighting Twin Frozr III is an utterly massive graphics card, the longest on the market, measuring over a foot in length.
+And MSI had to increase the size of the PCB to accommodate the 18-phase power design and a host of other goodies.
+The MSI R6970 Lightning is a behemoth; it’s badass and looks impressive.
 But can it deliver the goods?
 Let’s find out.